International vs. Expat Health Insurance: Coverage, Costs, Taxes

 Your Health Insurance and Your Tax Return Work Together

-Most Americans abroad choose their health insurance plan and file their taxes as if the two are unrelated.
+Most Americans abroad pick a health insurance plan and file their taxes as if the two are unrelated.
 They are not.
 Your health insurance decision can affect your deductions, HSA strategy, self-employment tax, and overall tax liability.

 Make Sure Your Health Insurance Fits Your Expat Tax Plan